 Its particularly helpful when newcomers to quality management have a mentor or facilitator to help the Company create a quality control plan subject matter expert to guide the process of improvement from beginning to end.
 Reducing the substantial list of action items to the critical few and implementing improvement opportunities helps people accept the challenges with enthusiasm rather than skepticism.
 No matter what, somebody in the Company must become the quality control plan subject matter expert to represent the quality system with Employees and Customers.
 The recommendation is to start the quality improvement project with documentation that complies with Customer requirements using an At-PQC™ kit.

 The quality manual in the kit is a compilation of policies that describe “what” the Company will do and quality procedures in the kit describe “how” the Company will apply policies.
 The soon-to-be quality control plan subject matter expert needs to read the quality manual to discover new requirements and a new vocabulary.
-After the initial read, the “project volunteer” for quality control plan subject matter expert needs to study the quality manual to challenge boilerplate requirements to determine if some can be excluded, which is possible because ISO 9001 is designed to fit every business by declaring exclusions to requirements that are not germane to the Company.
+After the initial read, the “project volunteer” for quality control plan subject matter expert needs to study the quality manual to challenge boilerplate requirements to determine if some can be excluded, which is possible because most QMS standards are designed to fit every business by declaring exclusions to requirements that are not germane to the Company.
 Exclusions cannot be applied out of desire, which is where the mentor or facilitator can help finalize the draft version of the quality manual.
-In a short time, the person responsible for becoming the quality control plan subject matter expert will talk-the-talk and walk-the-walk of ISO 9001.
+In a short time, the person responsible for becoming the quality control plan subject matter expert will talk-the-talk and walk-the-walk of AS9003, AS9100 or ISO 9001.

 Of course, its amazing what you find when you start looking (at practically any business process) and that reality causes every project to take on a life of its own.
 Welcome unexpected discoveries because they are the foundation of opportunities that add momentum to the quality improvement project.
 Normally, business owners and managers find great solace in the fact that the Company is growing stronger because of the discoveries and corrections made during the implementation phase of the once overwhelming ordeal imposed by a Customer.
 Taking a look at every process in the business operation that affects deliverable products and services from an “Auditor’s” perspective is actually a welcome addition because the result is continuous improvement that reduces costs and increases profits.